awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 With storage autoscaling enabled, when Amazon RDS detects that you are running out of free database space it automatically scales up your storage\.
 Amazon RDS starts a storage modification for an autoscaling\-enabled DB instance when these factors apply:
 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.
-+ At least six hours have passed since the last storage modification\.
++ At least six hours have passed since the last storage modification, or storage optimization has completed on the instance, whichever is longer\.

 The additional storage is in increments of whichever of the following is greater:
 + 5 GiB